ZhangLeUestc/PersEmoN/README.md

 As the original code for the above paper is not well-maintained, we provide the source code of ``DomainConfusionInnerProduct" layer in this repository.

-Please cite the related work if you use this repository in your research work:
+Please cite the following paper if you use this repository in your research work:

 @article{zhang2019persemon,
   title={PersEmoN: A deep network for joint analysis of apparent personality, emotion and their relationship},